 The search box should always be visible on every page across your website.
 Most websites have it at the very top since that’s where visitors tend to look if they should decide to even use the search box functionality.
 If not located at the top, just be sure the search box is noticeable and easy to find right away.
 One way to discover the best position for your website is to do testing.

 - Include text within the search box so people know what it is

 Help visitors distinguish the search box from other website components and boxes.
 Include text such as “Type search here…” or “Product name, catalog number or keyword”.
 Just be sure this text disappears after someone clicks inside the box to save them the step of deleting the text themselves.

 - Bold the search query keywords within search results

 After a search is conducted, help visitors find the keywords they typed into the search box quickly by bolding those keywords in the titles and descriptions in search results.
-Most search engines will provide the snippet of text from the pages that populated search results with the keywords bolded.
-This will help with increasing click through or assist visitors in refining their search if they didn’t find what they were looking for originally.
+Most search engines will provide a snippet of text from the pages that populated search results with the keywords bolded.
+This will help with increasing click-through or assist visitors in refining their search if they didn’t find what they were looking for originally.